Cape Town's Leafiest Pool Cover Market

 Are automatic covers a bad idea in Southern Suburbs?

 Not bad — just higher maintenance.
-Budget an additional R1,500/year for cleaning if you choose automatic.
+Budget for additional professional cleaning if you choose automatic.
 For most Southern Suburbs homes, the manual + thermal combo is smarter.

-Manual safety cover with thermal blanket — R45,000–R115,000 total, handles leaf load brilliantly, gives summer heat retention.
+Manual safety cover with thermal blanket — handles leaf load brilliantly and gives summer heat retention.
+Contact us for a personalised quote.

 Can you work with heritage restrictions?